-From All Star Pitcher To All Star Drug Lord: Esteban Loaiza Busted With 20 Kilos of Cocaine And/Or Heroin
+From All-Star Pitcher To Drug Lord: Esteban Loaiza Busted With 20 Kilos Of Narcotics

 — NBC Sports Nationals (@NBCSNationals) February 12, 2018

-This is not the first time the pitcher has seen a jail cell.
-In 2006, when playing for the Oakland A’s, Loaiza was arrested for what ESPN reports as “exceeding 120 mph,” while driving his Ferrari and driving under the influence of alcohol.
+This is not the first time the pitcher has seen the inside of a jail cell.
+In 2006, when playing for the Oakland A’s, Loaiza was arrested for what ESPN reports as “exceeding 120 mph” while driving his Ferrari and driving under the influence of alcohol.

-Loaiza was previously married to singer Jenni Rivera, and was on her reality show, I Love Jenni.
+Loaiza was previously married to singer Jenni Rivera and was on her reality show, I Love Jenni.
 At the time of her 2012 private plane crash death, Rivera had filed for divorce from the MLB player.

 According to the New York Post, Loaiza recently appeared at Sox Fest in Chicago, where he signed autographs and met with fans.